Capture-time Extremal Cop-Win Graphs: A Characterization of

 \item \emph{Case: \graph{G} is \tp{1}.}

-If $x_i$ is $x_{\alpha - 5}$, then in order to have capture time $n-5$, we must have $(1,2,2,2,2,1)$ as an initial segment of \vect{x}, but this vector is not realizable by Theorem~\ref{uoddp}.
+If $x_i$ is $x_{\alpha - 5}$, then in order to have capture time $n-5$, we must have $(1,2,2,2,2,1)$ as an initial segment of \vect{x}, but this list is not realizable by Lemma~\ref{uoddp}.

-If $x_i$ is $x_{\alpha - 4}$, then in order to have capture time $n-5$, we have the following possible initial segments of \vect{x}: $(1,3,2,2,1)$, $(1,2,3,2,1)$, or $(1,2,2,3,1)$.
-By Lemma~\ref{pathlike} the first two are not realizable.
-We can show the vector $(1,2,2,3,1)$ is not realizable using Theorem~\ref{uoddp} and \pathcon.
+If $x_i$ is $x_{\alpha - 4}$, then in order to have capture time $n-5$, we have the following possible initial segments of \vect{x}: $(2,2,2,2,1)$, $(1,3,2,2,1)$, $(1,2,3,2,1)$, or $(1,2,2,3,1)$.
+The first list satisfies Condition~\ref{itemAugment2221} in the statement of the theorem and realizable as required.
+By Lemma~\ref{pathlike} the second and third lists are not realizable.
+The last list is not realizable by Lemma~\ref{uoddp} and \pathcon.

-If $x_i$ is $x_{\alpha - 3}$, then in order to have capture time $n-5$, the possible initial segments are: $(1,4,2,1)$, $(1,2,4,1)$, or $(1,3,3,1)$.
-The first vector is realizable as required.
-The other two are not realizable by Corollary~\ref{cor_not12k1_not13k1}.
+If $x_i$ is $x_{\alpha - 3}$, then in order to have capture time $n-5$, the possible initial segments are: $(3,2,2,1)$, $(2,3,2,1)$, $(2,2,3,1)$, $(1,4,2,1)$, $(1,2,4,1)$, or $(1,3,3,1)$.
+The first four lists are realizable as required (The first three satisfy Condition~\ref{itemAugment2221}, and the fourth satisfies Condition~\ref{cond1241}).
+The last two lists are not realizable by Corollary~\ref{cor_not12k1_not13k1}.

 \end{itemize} \end{proof}